 Learn About Yourself Before a Job Interview

 In order to effectively answer questions on a job interview, you are going to have to know a lot about yourself and know how to present that information to an interviewer.
-To prepare for answering questions about yourself start by listing your attributes.
+Start by listing your attributes.
 Think about what you can bring to the employer.
-To help you come up with your list, talk to former co-workers with whom you worked closely.
-Ask them to list some traits about you that they most admired — work related, of course.
+If you're having trouble with this, ask former co-workers or others with whom you've worked closely to list some traits about you they most admired—work related, of course.

 Once you come up with a list of attributes, try to find some faults.
 You won't, obviously, spontaneously tell a prospective employer about these faults, but you may be asked to.
 One question that sometimes comes up in an interview is "What is something that has been a problem for you at work?"
 By studying your faults, you will be able to choose one that is somewhat innocuous or could be turned around into a positive.